 #3 – GIA do not give any Cut Quality grades to Fancy Shaped Diamonds

-GIA do not grade the diamond Cut Quality f fancy shaped diamonds.
-All the other shapes have no Cut quality grade.
-No oval cut, cushion cut, emerald cut, asscher cut, marquise and pear shaped diamond cuts.
-Very few jewellers and almost no jewellery store sales people know this.
 Excellent Polish and Excellent Symmetry on a GIA grading cert’s does not mean the stone is good.
 Garry Holloway rejects 95% of all fancy shapes.
-Garry invented tools to select the very best fancy shaped diamonds.
-The best known are the ASET scope and Ideal-Scope.
+To help the industry and customers select quality cuts, Garry invented tools to select the very best fancy shaped diamonds.
+The best known are the ASET Scope and Ideal-Scope.
 The worlds best diamond cutters use his inventions to produce the sparkliest diamonds.

-In the two grading reports below in red, there is cut grade and in blue there are only two proportions.
+In the two grading reports below in red, there is a cut grade and in blue, there are only two proportions.
 There are 10 proportions listed on the round diamond cert beneath.
 And there is a Cut grade given.

 GIA oval cut grade